 The plastic pollution crisis has now reached a pandemic level.
 We talk about Covid-19 as being pandemic.
 If we looked at the disposable plastic crisis we have been creating for years now, then this is indeed at pandemic proportions.
 Takeout containers, plastic plates, forks, spoons.
 Trash bags, plastic cups, straws, stirrers Even plastic cotton buds!
 The amount of plastic waste we create, as a human race, is shocking. even recycled plastic isn't enough to stem the flood of plastic consumption and waste that seems to have become the norm.

 So why do we need to reduce single use plastics to a more acceptable level?
 The levels of plastic waste we are currently deploying into our oceans mean that there could be no fish left in our seas by 2050.
 And if you think that's a long way off, well if you remember the Berlin wall coming down, that was further in the past than 2050 is in the future....That hopefully puts our disposable plastic use into some real kind of perspective.

 On top of this, there is the staggering waste fact, which takes a colossal amount of brainpower to get your head round.
 And that is the fact that between January and April of this year (2020) 682,191,000 TONNES of waste into our oceans.
 Take a minute to think about nearly 700 million TONNES of plastic trash being dumped into our oceans in just four months, and it kind of makes you ashamed to be a part of the human race.

-If we continue to wrap our food in plastic containers and our drinks in plastic bottles, it's not that we will have a bigger problem in the future.
+If we continue to wrap our food in plastic containers and our drinks in plastic bottles, it's very obvious that we will have a much bigger problem in the future.